akostrik/CPP_module_42/README.md

-inner_product                          |the inner product of two ranges of element adjacent_difference                    |the differences between adjacent elements in a range partial_sum                            |the partial sum of a range of elements uninitialized_copy                     |copies a range of objects to an uninitialized area of memory uninitialized_fill, uninitialized_fill_n|copies an object to an uninitialized area of memory, defined by a range (by a start and a count)
+inner_product                          |the inner product of two ranges of element adjacent_difference                    |the differences between adjacent elements in a range partial_sum                            |the partial sum of a range of elements

 ## Types
 ### `std::string`